shreyakarn22/SkillMatch/README.md

 Project: SkillMatch
-A web application that helps match user skills with job roles and allows resume generation in PDF format.
+A web application that helps match user skills with job roles and allows downloading analysis report in PDF format.

 Table of Contents
 Overview